 Prepare for Hurricanes, Natural Disasters by Safeguarding Tax Records

-WASHINGTON, June 5, 2014 - With the start of hurricane season this week, the Internal Revenue Service encourages individuals and businesses to safeguard their records against natural disasters by taking a few simple steps.
+WASHINGTON, May 29, 2013 - With the start of this year’s hurricane season, the Internal Revenue Service encourages individuals and businesses to safeguard themselves against natural disasters by taking a few simple steps.

 Create a Backup Set of Records Electronically